 John comes to TASC with a background in senior office administration.

 He has previously worked in large academic, health and government organisations in both Australia and Ireland.

 With specialist experience in corporate event management for local government and the charity sector he is a key staff member for TASC fundraising activities.

 System administrator for Salesforce CRM for TASC.

-Communications, Events, and Social Media Assistant
+Communications, Marketing and Events Assistant

 Camilla is Communications, Marketing, and Events Assistant at TASC.